ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/java/index.md

 }
 ```

-You can use the `Session.DescribeTable()` method to output information about the table structure and make sure that it was properly created:
+You can use the `Session.DescribeTable()` method to view information about the table structure and make sure that it was properly created:

 ```java
 private void describeTables() {